sabah-naveed/pixel-art/README.md

-# Pixelfy Tool 👾
+# Pixelfy 👾 - Pixel Art Generator

-A Python tool that converts images to pixelated versions by averaging colors in 5x5 pixel blocks.
+A powerful tool that converts images to pixelated versions by averaging colors in customizable pixel blocks.
+Available as both a command-line tool and a modern web application.

 ## Features